boyd109/boyd109.github.io/my-story/my-story.md

 <figcaption>1.
 Nice view from the top of somewhere we had gone for the weekend.</figcaption>

 <figcaption>2.
 We visited some smaller towns built by the rivers.
-It was an interesting view since I lived in Toronto.</figcaption>
+It was an interesting view since I lived in Toronto which by comparison was not small-town like this.</figcaption>

 <figcaption>3.
-Had some delicious lobster while in the East Coast.
-I actually ate it during our bus trip to PEI, and not in Nova Scotia or New Brunswick. </figcaption>
+Had some delicious lobster while in the east coast.
+I actually ate it at a place in PEI, and not in Nova Scotia or New Brunswick. </figcaption>

 <br>